martchoukaur-byte/wage_and_level_of_price_europe_project/results.md

 ## 6. Residual Analysis and Atypical Countries

 Beyond the average relationship captured by the regressions, the **residuals** are used to identify **atypical countries**.

-- A **large positive residual** means that the country’s price level is **higher** than what its wage level would predict (expensive relative to income).
+A **large positive residual** means that the country’s price level is higher than what its wage level would predict (expensive relative to income).
-- A **large negative residual** means that the price level is **lower** than predicted (cheap relative to income).
+A **large negative residual** means that the price level is lower than predicted (cheap relative to income).

 Two sets of residuals are obtained:

-1. Residuals from the **nominal wage vs. price** regression.
+- residuals from the **nominal wage vs. price** regression;
-2. Residuals from the **real wage vs. price** regression.
+- residuals from the **real wage vs. price** regression.

-A key empirical result is that:

-- the list of the 10 countries with the largest residuals in the **real wage vs. price** regression differs from the list obtained in the **nominal wage vs. price** regression.
+An interesting empirical finding is that the list of **Pareto-optimal countries** broadly overlaps with the **top 10 countries above the regression line**, both in the nominal wage vs. price and in the real wage vs. price specifications.

-This difference reflects the fact that **nominal and real wages are not colinear**:

-- the gap between nominal and real wages is precisely the **effect of the price level**;
-- countries that move significantly between the two residual rankings are those where the **price level** plays the most decisive role in transforming nominal income into **real purchasing power**.

-In practical terms, these countries are particularly interesting because:

-- they may appear **“high income”** in nominal terms but lose much of this advantage once prices are taken into account; or
-- they may look modest in nominal terms but deliver **surprisingly high purchasing power** thanks to low price levels.[web:7][web:10]
+However, several countries appear in these top-10 lists without belonging to the set of Pareto-optimal countries, and conversely, some Pareto-optimal countries do not show up among the top 10 residuals.
+In particular, **France does not appear** in the top-10 residual ranking, even though it is part of the Pareto set.

+The charts also reveal that the points for **nominal wages** lie much closer to the regression line than the points for **real wages**.
+This suggests that cross-country differences in price levels are more tightly aligned with **nominal wages** than with **real wages**.
+Consistent with this, the \(R^2\) of the OLS regression using nominal wages exceeds **0.8**, whereas the \(R^2\) of the regression using real wages is **below 0.6**.

 <img width="1536" height="754" alt="image" src="https://github.com/user-attachments/assets/9139474c-8d03-4b5a-a6fd-97f5bbf00a97" />